Skip to content

 Note

-Use Stripe Elements to collect payment details and activate the subscription.
-You can customize Elements to match the look-and-feel of your application.
+Use the Payment Sheet to collect payment details and activate the subscription.
+You can customize Elements to match the look and feel of your application.

-The Mobile Payment Element securely collects all necessary payment details for a wide variety of payments methods.
-You can visit this page to learn what payment methods are supported by both Mobile Payment Element and Subscriptions.
+The Payment Sheet securely collects all necessary payment details for a wide variety of payments methods.
+Learn about the supported payment methods for Payment Sheet and Subscriptions.

 Add the Payment Element to your app